PMSOCWRK - MSc Social Work

-- a second upper class honours degree or above in a social science subject
+- a second class honours degree or above

-- GCSE Mathematics and English at grade C (grade 4 from 2017) or Key Skills Communication Level 2 and Numeracy Level 2 (or equivalent)
+- GCSE Mathematics and English at grade C (grade 4 from 2017) or Functional Skills English Level 2 and Maths Level 2 (or equivalent)

-- a minimum of six months' previous experience (at the point of application) either in a paid or voluntary capacity of working directly with vulnerable people, normally within a social care or health context
+- employers references are needed to demonstrate a minimum of 12 weeks previous experience (at the point of application) either in a paid or voluntary capacity of working directly with vulnerable people normally within a social care or health context

-Your offer of a place will be subject to satisfactory health, enhanced Disclosure and Barring Service (DBS) checks and suitable references.
+All offers of places are subject to satisfactory enhanced Disclosure and Barring Service (DBS) checks.

 All applicants must be able to demonstrate proficiency in the English language.
 For more information about English qualifications please see our English language requirements.

 |Original validation date||01 Sep 2013||Last validation date||01 Sep 2013|